awschult002/genann/README.md

 fast, reliable, and hackable.
 It achieves this by providing only the necessary functions and little extra.

+This project is an upgrade to the original project to move away from the sigmoid activation, and towards new ReLu and Squared ReLu functions used in larger LLM.
+Also, moving away from traditional ANN models and into newer 1-bit architectures which allow this model to run exceptionally well on CPU.

 ## Features

 - **C99 with no dependencies**.